Portfolio Optimization Rules beyond the Mean-Variance Approach: Introduction

 In this paper, we propose a set of models to enhance the quality of asset allocation rules by incorporating uncertainty of the expected returns in average and worst-case scenario and improving stability of covariance matrix estimation by imposing block constraints on a precision matrix.
 First, we examine historical returns of major stock indexes on daily, weekly, and monthly time scales, demonstrating that the asymmetric Laplace distribution (ALD) provides a reasonable fit.
 We derive empirical location ($\mu$), scale ($\sigma$), and skewness ($\kappa$) parameters as well as their scaling laws.
 Second, we derive allocation rules for ALD returns and systematically compare them to the mean-variance approach.
 We demonstrate that in the limit of small $\frac{\mu}{\sigma}$, the Markowitz contribution is accompanied by a non-negligible skewness term.
 Furthermore, the fat tails impose a cut-off on risk by saturating allocation weights for stocks with high expected returns.
 Third, we study the proposed models when the expected return $\mu$ is a Gaussian random variable $\mu \sim N(\mu_0,\sigma_0)$, with the main objective to find allocation rules when uncertainty $\sigma_0$ is much larger than $\mu_0$.
 We derive allocation rules in an average scenario by marginalization over $\mu$, and in the worst-case scenario.
 We demonstrate that in the limit of noisy prediction of the expected return $\frac{\mu_0}{\sigma_0}\to 0$, the allocation rule of the average scenario resembles the mean-variance solution with regularization, where $\sigma_0$ acts as a regularizer (shrinkage).
 In the worst-case scenario, the optimal solution smoothly approximates between equal weights and a minimum variance portfolio, thus providing an attractive \mbox{\it{convex}} alternative to a risk parity (RP) portfolio.
-Fourth, we derive allocation rules for log-normal distributed returns, which serve as a base model for long-term cross-sectional returns~\cite{Markov:2023}.
-Finally, we investigate the problem of integrating the block structure of investments into portfolio allocation rules.
-We show that block constraints can be naturally incorporated into precision matrix estimation, resulting in conditional independence between inter-block constituents.
-Block structure mitigates the sampling error of large covariance matrices.
-It enables the inversion of singular covariance or precision matrices if the maximum size of a block is smaller than the number of observations in the sample.
+Fourth, we investigate the integration of the graphical structure dictated by conditional independence of investments into portfolio allocation rules.
+We demonstrate that this structure can be naturally incorporated into the estimation of the precision matrix.
+This approach mitigates the sampling error in large covariance matrices, reduces the number of nonzero elements, and enables a more stable inversion of covariance or precision matrices.
+Finally, we derive allocation rules for log-normal distributed returns, which serve as a base model for long-term cross-sectional returns~\cite{Markov:2023}.

 We anticipate that the proposed framework and methods will prove beneficial for practitioners in the realm of portfolio construction, potentially improving or superseding the mean-variance and risk parity approaches.